-[During the COVID-19 pandemic, Children’s Chapel has been temporarily suspended.]
+During the COVID-19 pandemic, Children’s Chapel is on hold!

-Children’s Chapel is a worship, music and learning experience for children at the 10:30 service.
-Each Sunday, the children begin with their families in church and are led by the crucifer to the Education Suite immediately following the Gospel reading.
+Children’s Chapel was a worship, music and learning experience for children at the 10:30 service.
+Each Sunday, the children began with their families in church and were led by the crucifer to the Education Suite immediately following the Gospel reading.

 TYPICAL CHILDREN’S CHAPEL SCHEDULE